raulRT-99/first_steps_python_games/README.md

 # first_steps_python_games
-First steps to create games with python, since games without GUI until snake and brick braker
+First steps to create games with python
+The main python files to run are "game.py" and "snake.py"